Congregation Kol Shofar: History

 In the 1960s and 1970s, Kol Shofar was a nomadic congregation, meeting in various locations around Marin County.
-In 1984 it acquired its current location at 215 Blackfield Drive in Tiburon, California.
+In 1984 it acquired its current location at 215 Blackfield Drive in Tiburon.
 The Blackfield location was previously home to Reedland Woods Middle School from 1970 to 1976.

 Expansion

 In 2006, Kol Shofar submitted plans to expand its synagogue space.
 The Tiburon Neighborhood Coalition opposed the construction, citing the traffic and noise impact due to the size of a new multi-purpose room and a proposed 27 additional events with up to 250 persons.
 That summer, the Tiburon Planning Commission rejected the expansion plans, claiming that Kol Shofar refused to engage in compromise discussions.
 As a result of the Planning Commission's rejection, the issue was brought to the attention of the town council who later that year approved a reduced synagogue expansion plan with restrictions on hours, parking, and number of events, as well as reducing the size of the social hall by 15 percent.
 Kol Shofar argued that Tiburon's restrictions would violate the federal Religious Land Use and Institutionalized Persons Act (RLUIPA), which prohibits "substantial burdens" on the exercise of religion by government regulations.
 The Becket Fund for Religious Liberty threatened litigation on behalf of Kol Shofar depending on the outcome.
 Both Tiburon and Kol Shofar were sued by the Coalition in March 2007, alleging environmental and land-use violations.

 In 2008, a Marin Superior Court judge ruled in favor of the expansion, and the Coalition filed an appeal with the 1st District Court of Appeal.
 The appeal was ultimately dropped later that same year, and Kol Shofar was able to proceed, agreeing not to seek repayment of court costs.